omer111-50/GUH-2023/README.md

 ## How To Play

-Playing "The Bug in the Web Challenge" is as simple as defying the ordinary and embracing the absurdity.
+Playing "WebWhimsy: A Symphony of Chaos" is as simple as defying the ordinary and embracing the absurdity.
 Here's how to get started:

 1. Clone or Download the Repository: First, clone the challenge repository to your local machine or download it as a ZIP file.